superseriousbusiness/gotosocial/docs/configuration/smtp.md

 In order to make GoToSocial email sending work, you need an smtp-compatible mail service running somewhere, either as a server on the same machine that GoToSocial is running on, or via an external service like [Mailgun](https://mailgun.com).
 It may also be possible to use a free personal email address for sending emails, if your email provider supports smtp (check with them--most do), but you might run into trouble sending lots of emails.

+To validate your configuration, you can use the "Administration -> Actions -> Email" section of the settings panel to send a test email.

 ## Settings

 The configuration options for smtp are as follows: